ryanxingql/image-quality-assessment-toolbox/README.md

 - `src`: source, e.g., raw/pristine images.
 - The list of the evaluated images is based on `tar_dir`.

-## 4. Licenses
+## 4. License

 We adopt Apache License v2.0.
-For other licenses, please refer to our references.
+For other licenses, please refer to the references.

 If you find this repository helpful, you may cite: